cardano-foundation/CIPs/CIP4/CIP4.md

 This library in particular has the following benefits:

 - Has been audited
-- Used by other blockchains which and therefore has common libraries for implementation
+- Used by other blockchains and therefore has common libraries for implementation

 **Note**: This library internally re-hashes its input to a 128-bit entropy string